 Donor-Advised Funds

-Imagine that its November and your CPA has just prepared your tax projections for the year, and informs you that come April, you will be writing significant checks to the IRS and the state you live in.
+Imagine that it’s November and your CPA has just prepared your tax projections for the year, and informs you that come April, you will be writing significant checks to the IRS and the state you live in.

 Now imagine that he/she says there is something proactive you can do about that.
 A strategy that combines tax benefits + charitable giving, all while still allowing you some control over your investments.
 Insert the Donor-Advised Fund, or DAF for short.